Easter Baskets

 - 2 tsp. sugar (or 1/4 tsp.
 Stevia)

-For those of you who can NOT be here, may St. Athanasius parish extend our sincerest wishes for a joyous and a blessed Easter, an Easter which brings nothing but an abundance of all good things from the hand of a merciful and a generous God to you and to all your loved ones.
+For those of you who can not be here, may St. Athanasius parish extend our sincerest wishes for a joyous and a blessed Easter, an Easter which brings nothing but an abundance of all good things from the hand of a merciful and a generous God to you and to all your loved ones.

 Christ is Risen! – - – Indeed He is Risen!